pojntfx/panrpc/README.md

 )
 ```

+Note the second generic parameter; it is the type that should be used for encoding nested messages.
+For JSON, this is typically `json.RawMessage`, for CBOR, this is `cbor.RawMessage`.
+Using such a nested message type is recommended, as it leads to a faster encoding/decoding since it doesn't require multiple encoding/decoding steps in order to function, but using `[]byte` (which will use multiple encoding/decoding steps) is also possible if this is not an option (for more infromation, see [Protocol](#protocol)).

-### 4. Link the Registry to a Transport
+### 4. Link the Registry to a Transport and Serializer

-Next, expose the functions by creating a TCP listener in your `main` func (you could also use WebSockets, WebRTC or anything that provides a `io.ReadWriteCloser`):
+Next, expose the functions by creating a TCP listener in your `main` func (you could also use WebSockets, WebRTC or anything that provides a `io.ReadWriteCloser`) and passing in your serialization framework:

 ```go
 // server.go